Shakib Al Hasan: IFIC Bank cheque fraud

 In 2017, Shakib's company '‘Shakib Al Hasan Agro Farm’’, took a loan of total 2.5 crore taka from IFIC Bank.
 Two checks were issued by the company to repay the loan.
 However, there were insufficient funds in the bank account to cover the checks, resulting in the checks being dishonored.
-On December 15 2024, the bank authorities filed a case against Shakib and three others for check fraud.
-On January 19 2025, an arrest warrant was issued against Shakib for failing to appear in court in connection with the case.
+On December 15, 2024, the bank authorities filed a case against Shakib and three others for check fraud.
+On January 19, 2025, an arrest warrant was issued against Shakib for failing to appear in court in connection with the case.
 On March 24, 2025, the court ordered the seizure of Hasan's assets.

 Birthday greeting to Sheikh Hasina

-In September 2025, Shakib Al Hasan faced criticism after posting a birthday message for former Prime Minister Sheikh Hasina, who had fled the country following the 2024 mass uprising.
-The post drew condemnation from various sections of Bangladeshi society.
-Sports Adviser Asif Mahmud responded indirectly, suggesting that Shakib's exclusion from the national team was justified.
+In September 2025, Shakib drew criticism after posting a birthday message for former Prime Minister Sheikh Hasina, who had fled the country following the 2024 mass uprising.
+Following this, Sports Adviser Asif Mahmud stated that Shakib's exclusion from the national team was justified due to his perceived association with Awami League.